Frogs

 Cleaning, Substrate and Furnishings

-The vivarium should be spot cleaned on a regular basis, if done thoroughly a full clean should only need to be done every 4-6 weeks.
+If not bio-active, the terrarium should be spot cleaned on a regular basis, if done thoroughly a full clean should only need to be done every 4-6 weeks.
 Ensure you only use disinfectants specifically intended for reptiles.
 Other products can be toxic.
+Bioactive require less cleaning as they have a clean up crew.

 Diet & Nutrition